 The star formation research includes time-series photometric studies of young stars in a variety of star-forming regions in order to characterize the evolution of the stars' angular momenta and also to search for eclipsing binary stars with which to measure the fundamental properties of newly formed stars.
-The exoplanets research includes searches for signals of "transiting" planets through the examination of data streaming from Vanderbilt's Kilodegree Extremely Little Telescope (KELT) in South Africa as well as radial-velocity data from the Sloan Digital Sky Survey's MARVELS project.
+The exoplanets research includes searches for signals of "transiting" planets through the examination of data streaming from Vanderbilt's Kilodegree Extremely Little Telescope (KELT) in South Africa as well as radial-velocity data from the Sloan Digital Sky Survey's APOGEE project.
 An observing run in Chile is possible.
+Other projects involve Vanderbilt's participation in the upcoming NASA TESS mission.
 A related set of projects involves SLoWPoKeS for discovery and analysis of extremely wide binary star systems both as sites of possible exoplanet formation and also as probes of stellar evolution and galactic structure.

 web pages are copyrighted by Vanderbilt University, and are based upon